codergs/SocketProgrammingJAVA/README.md

 which will be used for encryption and decryption and will also automatically authenticate the communicating parties.

-The folder Archive contains two folders, one containg code for the server side and other for the client side.
+The folder Archive contains two folders, one contains code for the server side and other for the client side.